trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

 * version 2.6.x, 2.7.x, or 3.x
 * required by the ``bin/launcher`` script only

-Installing Presto
+Installing Trino
 -----------------

-Download the Presto server tarball, :maven_download:`server`, and unpack it.
+Download the Trino server tarball, :maven_download:`server`, and unpack it.
 The tarball contains a single top-level directory,
 |presto_server_release|, which we call the *installation* directory.

-Presto needs a *data* directory for storing logs, etc.
+Trino needs a *data* directory for storing logs, etc.
-We recommend creating a data directory outside of the installation directory, which allows it to be easily preserved when upgrading Presto.
+We recommend creating a data directory outside of the installation directory, which allows it to be easily preserved when upgrading Trino.

-Configuring Presto
+Configuring Trino
 ------------------

 Create an ``etc`` directory inside the installation directory.